Bathroom bill: Oklahoma

 On May 25, 2022, Oklahoma Governor Kevin Stitt signed Oklahoma Senate Bill 615 into law that requires students at public charter schools and public schools to use locker rooms and bathrooms that match the sex listed on their birth certificate.

 South Carolina

-In April 2016, Sen. Lee Bright brought a bill (S. 1203) to the South Carolina Senate, that was essentially the same as North Carolina's HB2.
+In April 2016, senator Lee Bright brought a bill (S. 1203) to the South Carolina Senate, that was essentially the same as North Carolina's HB2.
 The bill would block local governments from passing anti-discriminatory ordinances such as the use of public bathrooms by gay, lesbian, bisexual, and transgender individuals.
-Senator Bright's bill would maintain that public bathrooms be used in accordance to "biological sex".
+Bright's bill would maintain that public bathrooms be used in accordance to "biological sex".
 An online poll taken from a news site stated that 75% of voters did not think the bill was necessary.
 The legislation failed to meet the crossover deadline for bills to pass from one legislative chamber to the other.

-In December 2016, a similar bill was introduced by Representative Steven Wayne Long in the South Carolina house (H. 3012).
+In December 2016, a similar bill was introduced by representative Steven Wayne Long in the South Carolina House (H. 3012).

+In May 2026, governor Henry McMaster signed House Bill 4756, "the South Carolina Student Physical Privacy Act,", which mandated that multiple-occupancy restrooms in public schools and colleges be single sex, defined as "biological sex observed or verified at birth".
+Trans students would be permitted to use single-occupancy restrooms or outdoor porta-potties.